Building Permits - FAQs

 Can I install plumbing, gas or electrical fixtures in my own home?

-No. Only a licensed plumber or electrician is required to have an issued permit and call for inspections.
+No. Only a currently licensed and currently insured plumber or electrician is required to have an issued permit and call for inspections.

 How can I get a copy of a plot plan for my property?